Bentley Motors: Producing custom automotive interiors while improving hide and material utilization.

 Volkswagen Group committed a capital investment of 500 million pounds into the brand and the manufacturing facility, located in the town of Crewe.
 In the world of luxury cars, Crewe is the epicentre of craftsmanship.
 Here, new technology poses no threat to human skill, rather it provides an opportunity to perfect it.

 Andrew Davies, Senior Production Planning Engineer for Bentley, remembers: "About four years ago we knew we needed to rethink our leather workshop."
 Bentley began an intensive evaluation of all systems available on the market: they chose Gerber Technology's Taurus leather cutter, installed two systems, and achieved an 8-10 percent improvement in hide utilization.
 Because Bentley uses only the finest grades of leather, this translates into significant savings.
 The company quickly added two more systems.

 Bentley also extended its materials savings and process optimization to the cutting of other interior materials like carpets and other specialized materials with the installation of a GTxL GERBERcutter.
 "Because GERBERcutters cut so accurately, we require little to no buffer in our nests," said Davies.
-The company also relies on AccuMark for pattern design and nesting, and an Infinity inkjet plotter for documentation purposes.
+The company also relies on AccuMark for automotive interior pattern design and nesting, and an Infinity inkjet plotter for documentation purposes.

 When the company decided to manufacture the Continental GT they implemented some extensive re-engineering measures.
 With a production forecast of 5,000 units, they were looking at nearly record numbers, by Bentley standards.
 It became apparent that it would be necessary to make room for assembly lines for the production of the chassis, the body and the engines of the Continental GT.